Integrative and Systems Biology, PhD

 The PhD program is research-based.
 Applicants to the program must have a declared area of specialization that aligns with the research focus of a program graduate faculty member.
 Faculty expertise can be found undergraduate faculty profiles on the Department of Integrative Biology website (clas.ucdenver.edu/biology/).
 Students must contact prospective faculty advisors to determine if openings are available within the faculty member’s research group.

 The PhD degree requirements comprise six phases.
 First, students must complete a minimum of 60 credits, including 30 dissertation credits.
 Up to 30 hours of graduate level courses from other programs may be transferred and counted toward the degree.
 Students must also pass the Preliminary Exam, form an Advisory Committee and an Examination Committee, meet the academic residency requirement, pass the comprehensive exam, and write and orally defend a dissertation.
-Students must earn a minimum grade of B- (2.7) in all courses taken at CU Denver and must achieve a minimum cumulative GPA of 3.0.
+Students must earn a minimum grade of B- (2.7) in all courses that apply to the degree and must achieve a minimum cumulative GPA of 3.0.
 All graded attempts in required and elective courses are calculated in the GPA.
-Students cannot complete course requirements as pass/fail.
+Courses taken using P+/P/F or S/U grading cannot apply to degree. requirements

 Research-based PhD degree program requires